kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   Format for tls container ref: `https://{keymanager_host}/v1/containers/{uuid}`

+* `max-shared-lb`
+  The maximum number of Services that share a load balancer.
+Default: 2

 NOTE:

 * When using `ovn` provider service has limited scope - `create_monitor` is not supported and only supported `lb-method` is `SOURCE_IP`.